gobabygocarswithjoysticks/gbg-pcb/docs/instructions/instructions.md

 # The car doesn't drive
 ## if the blue light blinks quickly
 #### that means the joystick needs to be left centered for a few seconds before trying to move or that the joystick may need to be recalibrated
-## if none of the green lights on the PCB turn on,
+## if the green light doesn't turn on
 #### the battery might have been connected backwards.
 A backwards connection does not damage the board; the board just doesn't turn on.
 #### the on/off switch might not be making a connection
 #### the battery might be low